Gaulish Paganism

 Worshiped Beings

-Gaulish Paganism honors a pantheon of deities (dêuoi), each connected to specific aspects of life, nature, and the cosmos.
-These deities embody natural forces, virtues, and profound mysteries.
+Gaulish Paganism honors a group of deities (dêuoi), each connected to specific aspects of life, nature, and the cosmos.
+These deities embody natural forces, virtues, and mysteries.
 Worship often involves offerings, rituals, and fostering personal or communal relationships with them.
-It’s important to note that the list of deities is not exhaustive, nor does it represent a uniform pantheon.
+It’s important to note that the list of deities is not exhaustive, nor does it represent a uniform group.
 The Gauls did not organize their gods into a single mythological framework like the Greeks or Romans.
 Many deities were specific to particular tribes or regions, with some sharing similar attributes but bearing different names.
-Over time, the roles and characteristics of these deities could shift, influenced by geography and cultural exchange.In addition to the deities, Gaulish spirituality acknowledges other beings:
+Over time, the roles and characteristics of these deities could shift, influenced by geography and cultural exchange.In addition to the deities, Gaulish Paganism acknowledges other beings:

 • Bituatîs (Land Spirits) - These include spirits of rivers, valleys, gardens, flowers, homes, and forests, embodying the sacredness of the natural world.